 The password was included in the correspondence sent prior to the opening of the nomination season.
 If you have misplaced that password, high school counselors, teachers, and school administrators should contact email@example.com or (585) 275-3221.

 The process is the same, but the mailed award packets will contain letters and certificates only.

 If you just submitted your nomination, you may still be able to cancel it before the award packet is mailed.
 If this is the case, please email firstname.lastname@example.org as soon as possible.
 If the award packet has been mailed, there is no guarantee a change can be made to the nomination.

 Please email email@example.com with the correct (and incorrect) spelling of the student’s name so the record can be corrected as soon as possible.
 Please also include your school name and your CEEB code to expedite the process.

-Award certificates are emailed to schools in the spring so that they can be presented at award ceremonies.
+Award certificates and physical awards are sent to schools in the spring so that they can be presented at award ceremonies.
 It is the goal of this program that the student learns of their award from those who nominated them.
-The physical award, letter, and certificate will be mailed directly to the student in June.

 Email firstname.lastname@example.org, making sure to include your contact information, CEEB code, school’s name, the award you’re inquiring about, and the student’s name.
 If the nomination was submitted properly, an award certificate can be resent within a few business days.

 No. Award winners are considered for the appropriate merit scholarship if admitted to the University of Rochester for undergraduate studies in Arts, Sciences & Engineering.
 Winners would not be able to use the scholarship at another institution or at the Eastman School of Music.